 What Causes Foot Blisters?

-Proper care of blisters should involve draining their fluid but leaving their “skin” intact.
+Proper care of foot blisters should involve draining their fluid but leaving their “skin” intact.
 Protect with a non-stick bandage with mild compression.
 Skin sprays and adhesive gel pads, as well as special socks, help minimize friction.